-The XO frequency detector clears the LOS\XO\FDET flag when the input frequency is detected within the supported range of 10MHz to 100MHz.
+The XO frequency detector clears the LOS_XO_FDET flag when the input frequency is detected within the supported range of 10MHz to 100MHz.
 The XO frequency monitor uses a RC-based detector and can not precisely detect if the XO input clock has sufficient frequency stability to verify successful VCO calibration during the PLL start-up when the external XO clock has a slow or delayed start-up behavior.
 See [Slow or Delayed XO Start-Up](#) for more information.

-The XO frequency detector can be bypassed by setting the XO\FDET\BYP bit (shown as $\overline{EN}$ in [Figure 8-16](#)) so that the XO input is always considered valid by the PLL control state machine.
-The user can observe the LOS\XO\FDET status flag through the status pins and status bit.
+The XO frequency detector can be bypassed by setting the XO_FDET_BYP bit (shown as \overline{EN} in Figure 7-16) so that the XO input is always considered valid by the PLL control state machine.
+The user can observe the LOS_XO_FDET status flag through the status pins and status bit.

-8.3.7.2 Reference Input Monitoring
+7.3.7.2 Reference Input Monitoring

 Each DPLL reference clock input is independently monitored for input validation before the reference clock is qualified and available for selection by the DPLL.
-The reference monitoring blocks include the amplitude, frequency threshold, missing pulse (late window), runt pulse (early window), and 1PPS phase valid detectors.
-For input frequencies less than 2kHz, the 1PPS phase valid and LVCMOS amplitude detectors are supported, while the differential input amplitude, frequency threshold, missing pulse, and runt pulse monitors are not supported and must be disabled.
-For input frequencies greater than or equal to 2kHz, all detectors excepts the 1PPS phase valid monitor are supported.
 A validation timer is also available to set the minimum time for all enabled reference monitors to be clear of flags before an input is qualified.